George Spencer, 4th Duke of Marlborough: Career

 Marlborough entered the Coldstream Guards in 1755 as an Ensign, becoming a Captain with the 20th Regiment of Foot the following year.
 After inheriting the dukedom in 1758, Marlborough took his seat in the House of Lords in 1760, becoming Lord-Lieutenant of Oxfordshire in that same year.
 The following year, he bore the sceptre with the cross at the coronation of George III.
-In 1762, he was made Lord Chamberlain as well as a Privy Counsellor, and after a year resigned this appointment to become Lord Privy Seal, a post he held until 1765.
+In 1762, he was made Lord Chamberlain as well as a Privy Counsellor, and after a year, resigned from this appointment to become Lord Privy Seal, a post he held until 1765.
 An amateur astronomer, he built a private observatory at his residence, Blenheim Palace.
 He kept up a lively scientific correspondence with Hans Count von Brühl, another non-academic astronomer.

 The Duke was made a Knight of the Garter in 1768, and was elected to the Royal Society in 1786.

 Family

 Marlborough married Lady Caroline Russell (1743–1811), daughter of John Russell, 4th Duke of Bedford, in 1762, by whom he had eight children: